 Dip a cut orange in coarse, raw sugar and gently scrub your skin with it to exfoliate.
 “The coarse sugar removes the dead skin and oils and juices from the orange soften the skin,” one Taste of Home editor says.
 You can try this on your face, hands and feet.

-Clean up grime with old oranges
+Clean up grime

-Squeeze orange peels over “sticky” spots caused by spills or the residue from stickers.
+Squeeze orange peels over “sticky” spots caused by spills or the residue from adhesive stickers.
 “The natural oils in the rind are a great cleaner,” says one Taste of Home editor.
 “The oils released from the peel will help to loosen the grime.”
 If that doesn’t work, try using a pencil eraser—it makes quick work of sticker residue!

-Spice up your salads with oranges
+Liven up your salads

 Just like boiling an orange peel can fill your home with great scents, you can dry the peels out and make them last even longer as an air freshener.
 “The peel is the most fragrant part of the orange, so why not put it to good use in your house,” says nutritionist Lisa Richards, creator of the Candida diet.
 She suggests drying out orange peels with a dehydrator or by baking them at 200 degrees Fahrenheit for 30 minutes.
 Then grind the peels up and put them in a sachet that can be placed anywhere around your home.
 Try adding cinnamon stick or clove essential oil for a more interesting smell.
-Don’t miss these DIY tricks to freshen up your car.

 Candy orange peels for better desserts

 One Taste of Home editor recommends saving orange peels and candying them.
 You can then use the candied peels to top desserts or add them to baked goods for additional flavour and texture.
-Next, find out 45 clever uses for aluminum foil you’ll wish you knew sooner.